RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 additional parameters stored in the configuration is intentionally kept small.

-The output of the fit program is stored as a PNG file and optionally displayed on screen.

 During analysis ``DS9`` region of interest  data structures are created for each image.
 Optionally the images and the region files are displayed on screen using ``DS9``.